davidstakic/online-listings-frontend/README.md

-# 🏠 Online Listings Frontent
+# 🏠 Online Listings Frontend

 This is a React application that serves as a frontent for managing online ads (listings).